glorianbeda/satucommit/README.md

 - `/satucommit types` - Show available commit types
 - `/satucommit scopes` - Show common commit scopes

+**How to use in AI agents:**
-**Note:** Configure your AI agent to execute `satucommit` commands when you use these slash commands.
+1. Configure your AI agent to execute `satucommit` commands when you use these slash commands
+2. The AI agent will run the appropriate satucommit command based on your input
+3. No additional configuration files are needed - everything is built into the CLI

 ### Available Commands